nixworks/public/news/2010/05/24/index.md

 ##### Huddersfield
 ### [The people of Huddersfield in the Metropolitan Borough of Kirklees of West Yorkshire in England are ordered to remain indoors and several schools are shut down after a huge fire engulfs a chemical plant in the area. ](/news/2010/05/24/the-people-of-huddersfield-in-the-metropolitan-borough-of-kirklees-of-west-yorkshire-in-england-are-ordered-to-remain-indoors-and-several-sc.md)
-_Context: Huddersfield, Metropolitan Borough of Kirklees, West Yorkshire, England_
+_Context: Huddersfield, England, Metropolitan Borough of Kirklees, West Yorkshire_

 ##### General Medical Council
 ### [The UK's General Medical Council bans Dr. Andrew Wakefield, who was the first to publish research suggesting a connection between the MMR vaccine and autism, from practicing in the country, finding him guilty of "serious professional misconduct." ](/news/2010/05/24/the-uk-s-general-medical-council-bans-dr-andrew-wakefield-who-was-the-first-to-publish-research-suggesting-a-connection-between-the-mmr-va.md)
-_Context: autism, MMR vaccine, Andrew Wakefield, General Medical Council_
+_Context: MMR vaccine, autism, Andrew Wakefield, General Medical Council_

 ##### Dumbbell
 ### [Peter Harvey, the UK teacher who attacked a pupil with a dumbbell while shouting "die, die, die", is sentenced to community order as his trial ends in Nottingham.
 The judge calls him as a "thoroughly decent man". ](/news/2010/05/24/peter-harvey-the-uk-teacher-who-attacked-a-pupil-with-a-dumbbell-while-shouting-die-die-die-is-sentenced-to-community-order-as-his-tri.md)